mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 Previously we saw how to use Lumigator with models on Hugging Face as well as via APIs hosted by [Open AI and Mistral](../user-guides/inference.md#model-specification).
 However, sometimes it may be advantageous to run models on-premise as a more cost-effective solution or when dealing with sensitive data or during the early stages of experimentation.

 Lumigator supports running inference and evaluation on any locally hosted models through [Llamafile](https://github.com/Mozilla-Ocho/llamafile), [Ollama](https://ollama.com/search) and [vLLM](https://docs.vllm.ai/en/latest/), thanks to their compatibility with [OpenAI's Completions API Client](https://github.com/openai/openai-python).
-This guide will walk you through the process of running evaluation on any local model that you bring from these providers (assuming your machine meets the necessary hardware requirements).
+This guide will walk you through the process of running inference (i.e. get predictions made by the model you are running locally) on any local model that you bring from these providers (assuming your machine meets the necessary hardware requirements).

 Before installation and setup, here are some recommended system requirements:
 * Memory (RAM): 8GB minimum, 16GB or more recommended